Courses

 Genetics 633 : Population Genetics

 This is a graduate-level(and upper-level undergraduate) course in population genetics, aimed at preparing students to initiate research in this field.
 We will explore how genetic variation is influenced by mutation and recombination, population size changes and migration, and natural selection for or against new mutations.
 Undergraduates who have completed Genetics 468, Genetics 466, or Biocore 587 may contact the instructors to discuss the appropriateness of this course for their curriculum.
 Req: Graduate standing.
-Fall, 3 credits
+Even Spring, 3 credits

 Genetics 662: Cancer Genetics

 Cancer remains one of the most difficult health issues facing our society.
 There is hope in the horizon due to an increasing understanding of both genetic and epigenetic alterations in cancer.
 In particular, DNA sequencing of human cancers is becoming more common in major health care centers, and there is expectation that this technology will allow for personalized medicine.
 Thus, there has been a rapid increase in this knowledge over the last decade.
 It is expected that students will become aware of the current major issues in cancer research and will be able to critically evaluate the cancer genetics literature.
 Req: Genetics 466, Genetics 468 or Biocore 383.
-Fall, 2 credits
+Fall, Spring, Odd Summer, 3 credits

 Genetics/Medical Genetics 677: Special Topics